-- 1. All cranes must be inspected regularly, before initial use, frequently (monthly) and periodically (yearly).
-Requirements may be found on the crane safety checklist. - 2.
-Before initial use, inspect a new crane to insure that the crane meets all OSHA safety standards.
+- All cranes must be inspected regularly, before initial use, frequently (monthly) and periodically (yearly).
+Requirements may be found on the crane safety checklist. - Before initial use, inspect a new crane to ensure that the crane meets all OSHA safety standards.